DataDog/datadog-api-client-go/datadog_v1/docs/MonitorOptions.md

 `func (o *MonitorOptions) SetSyntheticsCheckId(v int64)`

 SetSyntheticsCheckId gets a reference to the given int64 and assigns it to the SyntheticsCheckId field.

+### GetThresholdWindows

+`func (o *MonitorOptions) GetThresholdWindows() MonitorThresholdWindowOptions`

+GetThresholdWindows returns the ThresholdWindows field if non-nil, zero value otherwise.

+### GetThresholdWindowsOk

+`func (o *MonitorOptions) GetThresholdWindowsOk() (MonitorThresholdWindowOptions, bool)`

+GetThresholdWindowsOk returns a tuple with the ThresholdWindows field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasThresholdWindows

+`func (o *MonitorOptions) HasThresholdWindows() bool`

+HasThresholdWindows returns a boolean if a field has been set.

+### SetThresholdWindows

+`func (o *MonitorOptions) SetThresholdWindows(v MonitorThresholdWindowOptions)`

+SetThresholdWindows gets a reference to the given MonitorThresholdWindowOptions and assigns it to the ThresholdWindows field.

 ### GetThresholds